heygent/cna/pages/cna___Simulazione di esame.md

 	  0 & 0 & 0 & 1 & 0 \\
 	  1 & 0 & 0 & 1 & 1 \\
 	  1 & 1 & 1 & 0 & 0 \\
+	  0 & 0 & 1 & 0 & 0 \\
 	  \end{bmatrix}
+	-
+	- Provide an example of a graph with a structurally weak tie and motivate your answer.
+	-